QuantEcon/lecture-python-intro/lectures/eigen.md

 transforms the vector $x = \begin{bmatrix} 1 \\ 3 \end{bmatrix}$ into the vector
 $y = \begin{bmatrix} 5 \\ 2 \end{bmatrix}$.

-Let's do the same thing in Python:
+Let's visualize this using Python:

 ```{code-cell} ipython3
 :tags: []